Cognigy/Documentation/docs/xApps/overview.md

 {! _includes/ai/xApp/pricing.md !}

-Cognigy xApps are infinitely flexible micro-web applications for customer self-service. xApps can be used stand-alone or complimentary to any channel to enhance virtual and human agents' capabilities and to overcome channel limitations compromising user experiences.
+Cognigy xApps are infinitely flexible micro-web applications for customer self-service. xApps can be used stand-alone or complimentary to any channel to enhance AI and human agents' capabilities and to overcome channel limitations compromising user experiences.

 The behavior of xApps is controlled via a set of [xApp Flow Nodes](../ai/build/node-reference/xApp/overview.md).
 You can build the actual xApp Pages in two ways,